mrmcc3/vibing-dev/blog/why-apex.md

 **Why wouldn't I just use Kafka or Snowflake with CDC?**

-Does solution `X`
+Does solution `X`:

 - replace operational queries served by user facing databases?
 - retain transactional constructs like schema?
-- natural distribute information globally like a CDN?
+- naturally distribute information globally like a CDN?
 - give access to pre-sorted records or require re-indexing locally or on the fly?